Flan de Queso! An easy-to-make rich, silky and creamy custard made with sweetened condensed milk, evaporated milk, and cream cheese.

 - Evaporated milk.
 This also adds to the rich, creamy texture because it has less water than using regular milk.

-- Softened cream cheese.
-Not traditional for Cuban flan but it’s my fave ingredient!
-It makes it SO smooth and luscious.
-All you need is 4 ounces which is half a block.
-Make sure it is softened at room temperature.
+- Cream cheese.
+All you need is 2 ounces.
+I find that adding more than 2 ounces makes the flan way too dense.
+A little goes a long way!
+Also, make sure the cream cheese is softened at room temperature.
 If it’s too cold, you’ll end up with lumps in the mixture.

-- Room temperature eggs.
+- Eggs.
 They incorporate better in the milk mixture when they are at room temp.
 If you have cold eggs, you can run them under warm water for a few minutes to bring them to room temp.

 - Vanilla extract + salt.
 Flavor enhancers!